 Don’t forget to register

-“It’s particularly important that anyone who has moved house recently checks they are registered with the right information.”
+“It’s particularly important that anyone who has recently moved house checks they are registered with the correct information.”

 - the name and nationality of everyone aged 16 or over;

 - whether there are any residents who are not eligible to vote, and why;

 - if they are now over 76 years old;

 - to cross out the name(s) of anyone listed on the form who is no longer living at the address; and

 - to include contact information if they wish to.

 Using the information provided in this year’s canvass, this year’s electoral register will be published on 1 December 2019.

 You can find more information about the annual canvass and the household enquiry forms at warrington.gov.uk/hef